saldridge1/govcon-pipeline-tracker/README.md

 Government contracting success is built on math, not instinct.
 This tracker translates the core financial logic of GovCon pipeline management into an interactive data visualization — so every bid decision is grounded in Expected Value, ROI, and honest Pwin assessment rather than gut feeling.

 Built as a data visualization learning project and portfolio credential by **Susan E. Aldridge**, Founder & Principal of Team Design Studios / Eternal Graphx LLC (Est. 1999).
+Community feedback is welcome — this is a living project.

 ---